godotengine/godot-docs/classes/class_navigationserver2d.rst

 |void| **agent_set_time_horizon_agents**\ (\ agent\: :ref:`RID<class_RID>`, time_horizon\: :ref:`float<class_float>`\ ) :ref:`🔗<class_NavigationServer2D_method_agent_set_time_horizon_agents>`

 The minimal amount of time for which the agent's velocities that are computed by the simulation are safe with respect to other agents.
 The larger this number, the sooner this agent will respond to the presence of other agents, but the less freedom this agent has in choosing its velocities.
-A too high value will slow down agents movement considerably.
+A too high value will slow down agent movement considerably.
 Must be positive.

 .. rst-class:: classref-item-separator